-In 2020, we reduced our quarterly cash distribution rate on our common shares to \$0.01 per unit; future distributions may remain at this level for an indefinite period or be eliminated entirely, which could impact our ability to raise capital.
+In 2020, we reduced our quarterly cash distribution rate on our common shares to \$0.01 per unit.
+We have maintained this distribution rate throughout 2021 and may continue to do so for the foreseeable future; future distributions may remain at this level for an indefinite period or be eliminated entirely, which could impact our ability to raise capital.

 In light of the continued COVID-19 related uncertainty in the near term LNG and LNG shipping markets, our board of directors and management have been proactive in optimizing our corporate structure, prioritizing preserving liquidity and deleveraging the balance sheet.
 As a result, starting in the third quarter of 2020, we reduced our quarterly cash distributions on our common units to \$0.01 per unit.
-While we believe that this action will allow us to preserve liquidity during this period of COVID-19 uncertainty, there is some risk that we may not be able to substantially increase the amount of distribution in coming periods, which could have a negative impact on our unit price.
+While we believe that this action will allow us to preserve liquidity during this continuing period of COVID-19 uncertainty, there is some risk that we may not be able to substantially increase the amount of distribution in coming periods, which could have a negative impact on our unit price.
 Any negative impact on our unit price could ultimately impact our ability to raise capital.